ginstrom/paladin-novel/epub-master.md

 She pressed a satchel into Sim's hands—dried provisions and bundled herbs.
 "Compassion first," she said, meeting Gond's eyes.
 "Justice follows in its own time."

 Outside, the wind had picked up, driving clouds across the grey sky.
 Gond adjusted his grip on the boathook, testing its balance.
 Behind them, the ocean whispered its endless secrets.
-Ahead lay Darach, uncertain and dangerous.
+Ahead lay Blackwater, uncertain and dangerous.

 "We make an odd company," Pell observed, shouldering his rope.